ABC FinanceBusiness loansProcess & criteria

 4Once this is done, we manage the application through to completion for you, ensuring the funds are safely deposited in your bank account.

 All lenders work to different criteria, so giving a set of standard terms is impossible.
-They do, however, tend to look at very similar factors in assessing loan amounts and pricing.
-The most common areas of assessment for business loans are:
+They do, however, tend to look at very similar factors in assessing loan amounts and business loan rates.
+When you apply for a business loan, the most common areas of assessment for business loans are:

 • Accounting information (turnover and net profit)